the-peon-project/peon-docs/manual/docs/development/02_wartable.md

 [*Contained Steam*](https://github.com/the-peon-project/peon-wartable/tree/master/containers/steamcmd) (steamcmd) are scripts to automate/update `steamcmd` and the game server files (within a steamcmd based docker container), as part of the PEON automation services.

-[*Steamed Wine*](https://github.com/the-peon-project/peon-wartable/tree/master/containers/steamcmd-wine) (steamcmd+winhq) is a custom container to facilitate game servers that are only built for windows OS, within the PEON toolsuite.
+[*Steamed Wine*](https://github.com/the-peon-project/peon-wartable/tree/master/containers/steamcmd-wine) (steamcmd+winhq) is a custom container to facilitate game servers that are only built for Windows OS, within the PEON tool suite.

 ### Modes